Motorised vehicle access into St James - closed for the winter season

-Public vehicle access is restricted to drier periods, but can be closed at any time due to safety risks, bad weather, threats to conservation or track damage.
+Public vehicle access is restricted to drier periods usually between October to May, but can be closed at any time due to safety risks, bad weather, threats to conservation or track damage.

 Vehicle access is controlled by gates with different combination locks at the two track entrances, at Edwards Valley and Maling Pass car park.
 The gates are locked to ensure drivers are aware of the code of conduct and any other conditions before entering the area.
 The combination codes are changed regularly.